Rock Odyssey: Plot

 In the 1970s, Jack, a fisherman at a winter port and his pet lobster head out to sea.
 The lobster informs Jack of Laura, who is discovered to be frozen in ice.
 She quickly thaws and Jack helps provide her with warmth, humor and comfort.
-While another, bigger boat tries to harpoon a nearby whale, the three express opposition to killing it and succeed in cutting the harpoon line.
-However Jack gets caught in the rope and the two boats collide, causing him to drown.
+While another, bigger boat tries to harpoon a nearby whale, the three express opposition to killing it and succeed in cutting the harpoon line, but Jack gets caught in the rope and the two boats collide, causing him to drown.
 Laura, the lobster and a seagull make it to the lifeboat, and the lobster retrieves Jack’s body.
 Looking at him, Laura begins to flashback to her days as a youth sailing and exploring with her male friend, culminating with her having to witness the death of her friend, mirroring her having to say goodbye to Jack.
-The lifeboat’s motor backfires and falls into the water, the three are greeted by monsters, and a thunderstorm occurs.
-Jack’s spirit comes by and the lobster gladly goes with him.
+The lifeboat's motor backfires and falls into the water, the three are greeted by monsters, and a thunderstorm occurs.
+Jack's spirit comes by and the lobster gladly goes with him.
 After waving goodbye, the seagull hands Laura the remains of a bottle containing alcohol, which helps her get her mind off of things.

 In the 1980s, Laura, now under the alias of Peggy Sue, moves into a new apartment and gets a job working at a technology company.
 At her apartment, she meets the Joker, a monster who has several affairs with her.
 Laura becomes more clumsy at work and after trying to use a supercomputer gets knocked out.
 Upon waking up, she is greeted by the man from the computer screen, who is kind and gives her a cab ride home.
 The man morphs into Billy, Bob and Jack, which inspires Laura to retrace her steps.
 Sloppily by a dealership, she gets a new car, drives to the port town and mistakes a fisherman for Jack.
 At a gas station, she notices a man playing piano inside of a shipping truck and is disappointed upon learning that it is not Bob.
 She finds an abandoned diner and plugs in a jukebox, causing the spirit of Billy to briefly appear, disappointing her more.
-The Joker returns, holding a jewel Laura left behind in Billy’s car on prom night.
-Laura follows him and he reveals himself to be Laura’s True Love, being a combination of Billy, Bob, and Jack.
+The Joker returns, holding a jewel Laura left behind in Billy's car on prom night.
+Laura follows him and he reveals himself to be Laura's True Love, being a combination of Billy, Bob, and Jack.
 The Joker takes the form of his truest self and he and Laura happily reunite.